Charles J. Folger

 Charles James Folger (April 16, 1818 – September 4, 1884) was an American lawyer and politician.
-A member of the Republican Party, he was a State Senator in New York from 1862 to 1869 and served as the 34th U.S. Secretary of the Treasury from Novemember 14th, 1881 until his death in 1884.
+A member of the Republican Party, he was a State Senator in New York from 1862 to 1869 and served as the 34th U.S. Secretary of the Treasury from November 14, 1881 until his death in 1884.
 Folger was the Republican nominee for Governor of New York in 1882, but was defeated by the Democratic Party's nominee, future President Grover Cleveland.

 Early life

 He was born in 1818 on the island of Nantucket, Massachusetts.
 When Folger was 12 years old his family moved to Geneva, New York.
 He later attended Geneva College (now called Hobart and William Smith Colleges), where in 1836 he graduated with honors.
-After his graduation, he read law with Mark H. Sibley and Alvah Worden in Canandaigua (town), New York and was admitted to the bar of New York state three years later in 1839.
-He began his practice in Lyons (village), New York, but returned to Geneva in 1840, where he remained for the rest of his life.
+After his graduation, he read law with Mark H. Sibley and Alvah Worden in Canandaigua, New York and was admitted to the bar of New York state three years later in 1839.
+He began his practice in Lyons, New York, but returned to Geneva in 1840, where he remained for the rest of his life.
 On June 18, 1844, he married Susan Rebecca Worth.